Verbs for Class 7

 2. Auxiliary Verb

-An auxiliary verb also known as a helping verb is a verb used together with the main verb of a sentence to express the action or state more precisely.
-These verbs are crucial for forming various tenses, moods, voices and aspects of English.
-These are also essential for constructing grammatically correct and meaningful sentences.
+An auxiliary verb refers to a helping verb used together with the main verb of a sentence to express the action or state more precisely.
+These verbs are essential for creating different English tenses, moods, voices, and other elements.
+These are also necessary for building meaningful sentences with proper grammar.

 Examples: